GPS tracking - user manual

 or here:

-“NEW TRACK” button in the menu shows you options that track recording will start with and also provides a settings button to change these options:
+The “NEW TRACK” button in the menu shows you the options that track recording will start with and also provides a settings button to change these options:

-Tap on a “NEW TRACK” button to start a new track and then “START”.
+Tap on the “NEW TRACK” button to start a new track and then “START”.

 #1 - Pause the track button